FrancisBanville/ms_interpreting_probabilities/README.md

 inflating the total number of links, enabling a more accurate comparison with binary interaction webs.
 This gave us a probability of regional interaction of
-$1$ when at least one interaction has been observed locally and of $0$ in the absence of any observed interaction between a given pair of species (Fig 1c-d).
+$1$ when at least one interaction has been observed locally and of $0$ in the absence of any observed interaction between a given pair of species ([@Fig:accumulation]c-d).
-In the second metaweb (used in next applications), we introduced a $5\%$ false positive rate to account for spurious interactions and a $10\%$ false negative rate to address the elevated occurrence of missing interactions in ecological networks
+In the second metaweb (used in the next applications), we introduced a $5\%$ false positive rate to account for spurious interactions and a $10\%$ false negative rate to address the elevated occurrence of missing interactions in ecological networks